7g3/ScanList/README.md

 ## Seach for SSH in the adress bar

 ![SearchSSH](/images/SearchSSH.png)

-Dont search for 22 search for SSH
+Dont search for 22 search for SSH.

 ## Click port 22  at the bottem left

 ![Click22](/images/Click22.png)